commschamp/cc.mqttsn.libs/README.md

 # Licence
 This work provided under the classic GPLv3 / Commercial dual licensing scheme.
-The source code is available for anyone to use as long as the derivative work remains open source with compatible license.
+The source code is available for anyone to use as long as the derivative work remains open source with compatible licence.
 Download it, try it!
 If it works as expected and commercial closed source licence is required for the final product, please send me an e-mail.
 As the author and full copyright owner I will be able to provide one.